 - planning and resources committee (including the investment and treasury assurance group)

-- remuneration and human resources committee
+- remuneration committee

 - superannuation and life assurance scheme.